MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Folder.md

 5. Select **Next**.

 6. In the **Navigator** dialog box, select **Combine** to combine the data in the files of the selected folder and load the data into the Power Query Editor for editing.
-Or select **Transform data** to load the folder data in the Power Query Editor without combining data inside the files in the folders.
+Or select **Transform data** to load the folder data as-is in the Power Query Editor.

    ![Select what to do with the data displayed in the Navigator](./media/folder/navigator-online.png)